On the Trigger tab for every Fleet, you are provided with a section for creating and managing Schedule Triggers.

 Monthly on the 31st will only result in a run being scheduled when the month has 31 days.
 If you want a schedule to run at the end of every month, we suggest instead scheduling it for the 1st.

 - A schedule's maximum frequency is every 5 minutes.
 If you need to run something more frequently, please reach out to support.

-- If a schedule is duplicated, the Vessel or Fleet will be run multiple times concurrently at the scheduled time.
+- If a schedule is duplicated, the Fleet will be run multiple times concurrently at the scheduled time.

 - There is currently no way to create a schedule that is tied to an irregular mix of dates and times.
 Some examples of schedules we don't natively support, but are still possible to create within Shipyard:

 - A schedule that only runs on specific dates, like holidays.